icukovic/gingerbill.org-source/content/article/2019-02-08-memory-allocation-strategies-002.md

 ## Free

-As I previously stated, `alloc_free` does absolutely nothing.
+As I previously stated, `arena_free` does absolutely nothing.
 It exists purely for completeness.

 ```c
 void arena_free(Arena *a, void *ptr) {